 Sweet White Versus Bitter Red—A Fallacy?

 In Stalking the Wild Asparagus (1962), Euell Gibbons wrote about sweet acorns that could be eaten without first leaching out the bitter tannins.
 As a young adult I looked and looked for the “sweet” acorns, but perhaps owing to my shoddy tree-identification skills, I never found one.
 Thayer says, however, that the whole sweet-versus-not business is best ignored.
-All acorns have a weird aftertaste.
+All acorns have a weird aftertaste due to tannins and other constituents.
 Therefore, he concludes, we should leach them all before consuming.

 Good—because at first I had no idea whether I’d found red or white acorns or some other kind of acorn in between.